stacks-network/docs/src/pages/naming-services/resolve-name.md

 description: This section explains resolving BNS names and provides instructions for methods you can use to accomplish namespace resolution.
 ---

-## Resolve a name

-This section explains resolving BNS names and provides instructions for methods you can use to accomplish namespace resolution.

 ## Understand resolution

 BNS names are bound to both public keys and to about 40Kb of off-chain state.